suomitek/suomitek-appboard/docs/architecture/design-proposals/authentication-and-authorization.md

 By default for security reasons, kubectl proxy does not accept requests from hostnames other than localhost.
 To enable access from a LoadBalancer IP/hostname or Ingress hostname, we will set the `--accept-hosts=.*` option when running the proxy.

-This obviously raises security concerns as Kubeapps will now happily expose the whole Kubernetes API to the configured Ingress.
+This obviously raises security concerns as Suomitek-appboard will now happily expose the whole Kubernetes API to the configured Ingress.
 To mitigate the attack surface of this:

 1. The Service Account given to the proxy container will have no configured RBAC roles by default

-2. We will configure the _--accept-paths_ option on the proxy to only expose the endpoints Kubeapps uses
+2. We will configure the _--accept-paths_ option on the proxy to only expose the endpoints Suomitek-appboard uses

-3. The Kubeapps nginx-ingress Service will be configured as _ClusterIP_ by default (as it is today), a Cluster Operator will need to explicitly setup their own Ingress or switch the Service to LoadBalancer to enable access from outside the cluster - this will be documented
+3. The Suomitek-appboard nginx-ingress Service will be configured as _ClusterIP_ by default (as it is today), a Cluster Operator will need to explicitly setup their own Ingress or switch the Service to LoadBalancer to enable access from outside the cluster - this will be documented

-On top of that, documentation should encourage Cluster Operators to ensure that Kubeapps is only accessible over a private, internal network (e.g. VPN).
+On top of that, documentation should encourage Cluster Operators to ensure that Suomitek-appboard is only accessible over a private, internal network (e.g. VPN).

 ### Documentation

-#### RBAC Roles for Kubeapps
+#### RBAC Roles for Suomitek-appboard

-In order for Cluster Operators to clearly and correctly assign RBAC roles to Kubeapps users, we outline the exact roles required to perform specific operations within Kubeapps.
+In order for Cluster Operators to clearly and correctly assign RBAC roles to Suomitek-appboard users, we outline the exact roles required to perform specific operations within Suomitek-appboard.
 Roles that indicate a specific namespace **must** be applied within that namespace.
 A wildcard in the _Namespace_ column indicates that the role can be applied either to specific namespaces (recommended) or cluster-wide.

 ##### Applications